uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 assess_rider_height(90)
 ```

 A function starts with the keyword `def` followed by the function name (here, `assess_rider_height`) and a pair of parentheses.
 Inside the parentheses, you can define what inputs are accepted.
 Here, `rider_height` is accepted.
 When you call function farther down the script with `assess_rider_height(20)`, the value `20` is passed in for the `rider_height`.
 Then the rest of the statements are evaluated and the correct `print` command is made.

-In this case, the function doesn't explicitly return any value using the `return` keyword, so the `return` value is understood to be the Python value `None`.
+**Functions normally return a value using the `return` keyword.** In this case, the function doesn't explicitly return any value using the `return` keyword, so the `return` value is understood to be the special Python value `None`.

-Note also the presence of a function docstring, defined by two sets of triple quotation marks (`"""`).
+Note also the presence of a function docstring, defined by two sets of triple quotation marks (`"""` or `'''`).
 Like a file docstring, function doc strings provide helpful information to other programmers.
 Function doc strings commonly summarize what the function does, what inputs are accepted, and what value (or values) will be returned.

 To provide a simple, second example: